 Jeremiah 29:12 AMP

-2. How to Calm Down when Stressed by Controlling Your Thoughts
+2. Calm Down when Stressed by Controlling Our Thoughts

 Catching a thought before it can dominate and hold us hostage brings us back to a peaceful trust-filled stance especially if thoughts are illogical.
-But even when I think logically, I can sometimes let fear create illogical outcomes in my mind.
-When I want to calm down, I must go back to peaceful thoughts.
+But even when we think logically, we let fear create illogical outcomes.
+To calm down, we must return to peaceful thoughts.

 “And be continually renewed in the spirit of your mind, having a fresh, untarnished mental and spiritual attitude”